alindeman/upgradingtorails4/text/07_active_record_and_relation.markdown

 @@@

 In most cases, the change should not negatively affect your code.
-Both `ActiveRecord::Relation` and `Array` act as  `Enumerable`; furthermore, if there is a method that `ActiveRecord::Relation` does not respond to but `Array` does, the method will be proxied through to a version of the results that has been loaded into an `Array`.
+Both `ActiveRecord::Relation` and `Array` mix in  `Enumerable`, giving them many of the same methods; furthermore, if there is a method that `ActiveRecord::Relation` does not respond to but `Array` does, the method will be proxied through to a version of the results that has been loaded into an `Array`.

 However, if you see errors caused by code that previously expected an `Array` and is not handling the change to `ActiveRecord::Relation` properly, you can